mfdz/OpenTripPlanner/docs/Configuration.md

     - `frequencySec`: frequency in seconds in which the GBFS service will be polled
     - `sourceType`: `gbfs`
     - `url`: the URL of the GBFS feed (do not include the gbfs.json at the end) *
-    - `freeFloatingDropOff`: If the routing algorithm should allow bikes to be dropped of outside dedicated drop-off areas.
-If this happens an alert is added to the bicycle leg.
-       Defaults to `true`.
+    - `rentalType`: the ruleset to apply for returning the bike.
+Possible values are:
+      - `station-based`: bikes must be returned to a designated drop-off area.
+      - `free-floating`: bikes can be dropped off anywhere.
+Please note that business zones are not implemented.
+      - `station-based-with-temporary-drop-off`: bikes can be (temporarily) left anywhere but an alert is added notifying the user that extra charges may occur and the bike may have to be eventually returned.

 \* For a list of known GBFS feeds see the [list of known GBFS feeds](https://github.com/NABSA/gbfs/blob/master/systems.csv)